SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 At some point, you will most likely need to use a service account.
 A service account is a virtual account that is used to interact with the Google Cloud API.
-It it intended for non-human users e.g. other machines, services, etc. For example, if you want to launch a training job from Github Actions, you will need to use a service account for authentication between Github and GCP.
+It it intended for non-human users e.g. other machines, services, etc. For example, if you want to launch a training job from GitHub Actions, you will need to use a service account for authentication between GitHub and GCP.
 You can read more about how to create a service account [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

 ### ❔ Exercises